Council is the governing body of SOGS. It is comprised of the following:

 Members from any department where there is a graduate student organization must be appointed/elected by this organization in order to become a Councillor.
-Members from departments that do not have a graduate student organization must collect the signature of four other members from that department who are in good standing in order to become a Councillor.
+Members from departments that do not have a graduate student organization must collect the signature of two other members from that department who are in good standing in order to become a Councillor.
 If you have questions about whether your department has a graduate student organization, or how elections proceed after signatures are collected in departments without one, please contact your department’s graduate administrator.

 Council is generally held the last Thursday of each month.
 Council is not held in December.
 Any date changes must be approved by Council the previous month.
 Council time and location information is maintained in our Events calendar.

 Any full or associate member is given the right to speak at Council.
 Non-Council or non-Society members may be denied the right to speak as per the Speaker’s judgment.